Home Inspection Reports

 A Standard of Practice became available with the founding of the American Society of Home Inspectors (ASHI) in 1976.
 This provided home inspection guidelines governing inspection reports.
-Later, a second trade association, the International Association of Certified Home Inspectors (InterNACHI), was the established.
+Later, a second trade association, the International Association of Certified Home Inspectors (InterNACHI), was established.
 InterNACHI developed its own Standards of Practice and a Code of Ethics.

 Today InterNACHI dominates the inspection industry worldwide.
 In addition to its Residential Standards of Practice, it developed the only comprehensive Standards of Practice for Commercial Properties. most types of inspection from mould to fire door use InterNACHI’s Standards of Practice.

 My inspection reports describe the major home systems, their crucial components and their operability.
 This especially important in those which can result in failure in dangerous or expensive-to-correct conditions.
 I describe defects effectively and my report includes recommendations.